Ju3dgement/KingsisleLauncher/README.md

 This launcher was inspired by MilkLauncher, a Python-based tool created for launching Wizard101 & Pirate101.
 While MilkLauncher was a great tool, it didn't fully meet the needs of my group and a few others.
 We needed a solution that only launched the accounts I needed at any given time.
-I don't expect many people if anyone'to use this, but it exists for this scenario.

 ## Top Section
 This is used for single use login per account: